marneymallory/4-23/README.md

 - Get things installed: `$ npm install`
 - Get things built: `$ npm run start`
 - This should prompt your browser to open the project on localhost8080.

-### Open by downloading:

-Download this repository onto your computer by clicking the 'code' button.
-Open the project folder.
-Double click 'index.html' to open it in your web browser

 ### Open via Bash/GitBash: